WomenPlusPlus/deploy-impact-22-openedu-c/UX|UI.md

 ### The Process

-After discussing the business goal and main requirement with the PO, we first reversed the existing website based on four criteria: design, structure, functionality and value to identify initial problems, then we gathered each member's feedback and extract key information to form user interview:

-1. The context: In what situation educators would visit an educational resource platform

-2. Behaviour: What do educators look for when visiting educational resource platforms

-3. Motivation: What is the motivation for using an educational resource platform

-4. Expatriation: What product/ service do you expect to see on an educational resource platform

-5. User Engagement: What is the motivation for engaging with other users on an educational resource platform

 To achieve the business goal, the **Double Diamond Process Model** is applied as this model is not only focus on design elements but taking a holistic view to design a system that can be run technically and visually.
 The Double Diamond Process Model consists of four phases as follows:

 ![image](https://user-images.githubusercontent.com/72688726/202750746-7f4fdaa0-e139-4d0b-96a4-a78dfa0fb2b3.png)